dojo/actions/README.md

 [![Build Status](https://travis-ci.org/dojo/actions.svg?branch=master)](https://travis-ci.org/dojo/actions)
 [![codecov.io](http://codecov.io/github/dojo/actions/coverage.svg?branch=master)](http://codecov.io/github/dojo/actions?branch=master)

-A momento like library for Dojo 2 Applications.
+A memento like library for Dojo 2 Applications.

 **NOTE** At this stage, this is a functional prototype for a proposal that is under discussion.
 This is not yet intended for production use.
 Consider it *pre-alpha* and is intended to allow people to assess the API. **Use at your own risk and the final API may or may not look anything like this**